 Eq.
 2-17

-Another interesting discriminant for approaching the construction of the orthonormal polynomial base is provided by the existence of a vector sub space Θ∈ξ such as the directional derivative of the density function is equal zero whatever ω∈Θ. If such a linear space exists than the effective dimensionality of the input space could be reduced and the study of the function Uξ could be performed in a reduce space.
-For this moment this condition will not be investigated further but it could be very useful when the input space is representative of a physical field.
+Another interesting discriminant for approaching the construction of the orthonormal polynomial base is provided by the existence of a vector sub space Θ∈ξ such as the directional derivative of the density function is equal zero whenever ω∈Θ. If such a linear space exists than the effective dimensionality of the input space could be reduced and the study of the function Uξ could be performed in a reduced space.
+For this report this condition will not be investigated further but it could be very useful when the input space is representative of a physical field.
 In this case it is possible that the dimension of the Θ is rather large but strongly correlated (large dimension of Θ) and therefore reducing the effort required to represent the original Uξ function is possible and highly advantageous.

 Numerical approximation of Generalized Polynomial Chaos by Orthonormal Expansion